bannaline/SVRT/README.md

 * Shadowverse resolution: 1280x(720~960), 1600x900, 1920x1080 (All window mode)

 __Usage__
-* CPU - probably 15% when it excute, less than 1% when it use autologging
-* RAM - 75~76MB
+* Select language of Shadowverse.
+* Support manual recording also.

 # IMPORTANT!!
 * This programm captures Shadowverse application screen when you use autologging.
 * So, if Shadowverse application is Full screen mod, autologging is not working.
 * Support for Korean, Japanese, and English.
-* Select language of Shadowverse.

 # Special Thanks
 A basic idea for auto logging is from Nio